mekafredericarnaud/ticket-lifecycle/README.md

 - Intake
 - Assignment and Communication
-- Working the Issue
+- Working on tickets and Resolve
-- Resolution

 <h2>Lifecycle Stages</h2>